Christyq/FT5004_FinalProj/README.md

 5. Only when all players have played then they can start revealing their moves with `reveal(string clearMove)`.
 The format of the expect input is `"move-password"`.
 Players can check if all players have played or revealed with functions `allPlayed` and `allRevealed`.

 ![reveal](images/reveal.png)

+6. After the reveal process is completed, players can check outcome of the game with function `getOutcome`.
+Rewards will be distributed based on the game rule defined above.